The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Not sure you can commit to full silence?
 Try guided meditations.

-Start with 5 minutes.
-Don’t wait for the perfect time.
+Start with 5 minutes, don’t wait for the perfect time.
 You’ll be amazed how easily it folds into your life.

-Meditation and Neurogenesis: Yes, You Can Grow New Brain Cells
+Yes, You Can Grow New Brain Cells

 Here’s where it gets even wilder.